masgithubs/NNNUTimeManagerSystem/README.md

     A Demo App of NNNU time schedule.
 How to use
 ==========
+    -Follow this steps:
+    -Download this project.
-    Download this project and start your Android Studio opening it.
+    -Start your Android Studio opening it.
-    With no errors showing, you can get start with us.
+    -With no errors showing, you can get start with us.
-    If some errors on your studio, you can post it to my emil:kaydenkc@gmail.com.
+    -If some errors on your studio you can post it to my emil
+    -kaydenkc@gmail.com.

 License
 =======